samburu/alx-airbnb-database/database-adv-script/README.md

 Explanation:
 * Returns all properties, including those without any review (NULLs in review fields).
 * Useful for identifying unrated properties.
+* ORDER BY p.property_id: Groups results by property so they’re easy to scan.
+* r.created_at: Orders reviews from oldest to newest per property.
+* This makes the output both compliant and readable.

 ---